PHARMACOLOGICAL INTERVENTIONS DURING CHEST PAIN

-Nitroglycerin is a potent vasodilator that effects both the arterial and venous vessels.
-Besides being a venodilators, it is a potent coronary artery vasodilator.
-It usually comes in the form of a spray, tablet, or paste.
+Nitroglycerin is a potent vasodilator that affects both the arterial and venous vessels.
+Besides being a venous vasodilator, it is a potent coronary artery vasodilator.
+It usually comes as a spray, tablet, or paste.
 The most common form is the tablet form and should be administered sublingually (under the tongue) at a dose of 0.4 mg once every 5 minutes up to a max of 3 times with a blood pressure check 5 minutes after each dose.

-In ACLS situations nitrates should not be swallowed as they act far more slowly when absorbed through the GI tract.
+In ACS (acute coronary syndrome) situations, nitrates should not be swallowed as they act far more slowly when absorbed through the GI tract.

 In summary: 0.4mg of Nitro (1 tablet) sublingual followed by a blood pressure check @ 5 minutes for up to 3 total doses.

-Hypoglycemia can present with anxiety, chest pain, and tachycardia and is oft mistaken for a cardiac event.
+Hypoglycemia can present with anxiety, chest pain, and tachycardia and is often mistaken for a cardiac event.
 Hypoglycemia can also precipitate cardiac events in fragile patients.
-Ideally, the blood glucose should be checked as a part of the primary survey and if below 60mg/dl a tube of oral glucose should be given.
+Ideally, the blood glucose should be checked as a part of the primary survey and if below 60mg/dL, a tube of oral glucose should be given.